uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 ## How to Conduct a Record/Replay Experiment

-This section describes how to conduct the kind of record/replay experiment reported in the Zen IDS paper.
+This section describes how to conduct the kind of record/replay experiment reported in the ZenIDS paper.

 #### Record Live HTTP Traffic